History

 The Process

-Thrasher originated was based upon quality ingredients, hard work, and—above all—attention to the perfection of each cup of fries.
+Thrasher originally was based upon quality ingredients, hard work, and—above all—attention to the perfection of each cup of fries.
 What a discovery!
 Of the product itself, Thrasher found that only the highest quality potato would suffice.
 This meant that potatoes had to be bought from different regions, if not states, for different times of the season.
 Only the best would do for this hard-nosed professional.

 For labor, Mr, Thrasher relied upon a group of hard working girls from a Christian-affiliated school in Georgia.
 The operation was run by these dedicated young women for many years.
 Boss Thrasher would house the girls in a dormitory above the present Bank of Ocean City.